Severson-Group/research-repo-template/modeling/README.md

 - NSF PFI [modeling](https://github.com/Severson-Group/nsf_pfi_bearingless/tree/main/modeling)
 - Sandia [modeling](https://github.com/Severson-Group/sandia_sco2/tree/main/modeling)

-Note that our guidelines for creating publications folders have evolved over time.
+Note that our guidelines for creating modeling folders have evolved over time.
 Some of these example reports may have been created based on earlier guidelines.